 Our five-year Senior Secured Credit Facility (the "Credit Facility") is comprised of a \$72.2 million term loan (the "Term Loan"), a \$118.0 million delayed draw term loan ("DDTL"), and a \$75.0 million revolving credit facility (the "Revolver"), all of which mature in December 2023.
 The Credit Facility has a subjective acceleration clause in case of a material adverse event.
 The Term Loan includes a repayment schedule, pursuant to which \$6.8 million of the loan will be paid in quarterly installments during the 12 months ending September 30, 2022.
 As of September 30, 2021, \$6.8 million of the Term Loan is recorded as current borrowings in the consolidated balance sheets.
 The DDTL includes a repayment schedule, pursuant to which \$9.6 million will be paid in quarterly installments during the 12 months ending September 30, 2022.
 As of September 30, 2021, \$9.6 million of the DDTL is recorded as current borrowings in the consolidated balance sheets.
 As of September 30, 2021, there is \$31.5 million outstanding and payable on our Revolver, all of which is recorded as a long-term borrowing on the consolidated balance sheets.
-As of September 30, 2021, \$43.5 million remained available for borrowing under the Revolver.
-Amounts drawn on the Term Loan, DDTL, and Revolver bear an interest rate equal to, at our option, either a 1-month LIBOR rate plus 1.50% to 2.75% per annum, depending on our total leverage ratio.
-On the Revolver, we incur a commitment fee at a rate per annum that varies within a range of 0.50% to 1.75%, depending on our leverage ratio.
+As of September 30, 2021, there is \$31.5 million outstanding and payable on our Revolver, all of which is recorded as a long-term borrowing on the consolidated balance sheets.
+As of September 30, 2021, the Term Loan, DDTL, and Revolver bear an interest rate equal to, at our option, either a 1-month LIBOR rate plus 1.50% to 2.75% per annum, depending on our total leverage ratio or an alternative base rate puls an applicable base rate margin, which varies within a range of 0.50% to 1.75%, depending on our total leverage ratio.
+On the Revolver, we incur a commitment fee at a rate per annum that varies within a range of 0.25% to 0.50%, depending on our leverage ratio.
 As of September 30, 2021, our interest rate on outstanding borrowings was 1-month LIBOR plus 2.00% and our commitment fee rate was 0.4%.